mikhaaiil/mikhaaiil/README.md

 I am working as full python developer & creating new projects! 🚀

-Currently working on Yandex.Lyceum arcade game project 🎮
+Currently working on Yandex.Lyceum arcade game project 🎮 & new telegram bot 🤖
 > I hope soon it will be available for everybody!!

 My contacts: